Get the FREE one-click dictionary software for Windows

 - rigidly, stiffly

-Derived forms: bolts, bolting, bolted
+Derived forms: bolted, bolts, bolting

-See also: bolt down [informal]
+See also: shovel in [informal]

-Type of: abandonment, bar, cut and run [informal], desertion, eat, flee, fly, forsaking, furl, get down, go away, go forth, haste, hurry, leave, lightning, lock, move, off [informal], roll, roll up, rush, rushing, screw, swallow, take flight
+Type of: abandonment, bar, cut and run [informal], desertion, eat, flee, fly, forsaking, furl, get down, go away, go forth, haste, hurry, leave, lightning, lock, move, off [informal], roll, rush, rushing, screw, swallow, take flight

 Antonym: unbolt